revanth83/revanth83.github.io/_posts/2026-07-19-MTA_full_merged_blog_notebook.md

 date: 2026-07-19 12:00:00 -0500
 ---

-## A practical study of customer journeys showing how attribution methods influence budget allocation.
+## A practical study of customer journeys showing how attribution methods influence budget allocation

 ---